chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 ### Controversy behind Pakistani Writer

-The article of author, Mr. Aatish Taseer is a Pakistani Journalist.
+The author of article, Mr. Aatish Taseer is a Pakistani Journalist.
 Following the release of the magazine, his [wikipedia page was severly vandalized][wikivan] - stating that he writes against Brahmins, is a member of Lashkar-E-Tayabba, a pakistani militant group and that he is also working as a PR manager for Congress.